trillek-team/trillek-computer/devices/FloppyDrive.md

    Writing is only possible if the state (D register value) is STATE_READY before calling this command.
 D will be set to STATE_BUSY when this command is being executed.
-   When the command is executed and the floppy drive is ready, the M5FDD does a bulk DMA transfer from the RAM to his internal buffer at a rate of 40KB/s.
-   When ends to copy the data, then begin to write to the floppy disk from his internal buffer at a rate of 100kbit/s.
+   When the command is executed and the floppy drive is ready, the M5FDD seeks the track and sector at same time that does a bulk DMA transfer from the RAM to his internal buffer at a rate of 40KB/s.
+When ends to copy the data and the seek, then begins to write to the floppy disk from his internal buffer at a rate of 100kbit/s.
 This allow to operate asynchronous.
-   When the M3FDD end the whole operation and does it correctly, will change D and E registers to STATE_READY and ERROR_NONE.
+   When the M3FDD ends the whole operation and does it correctly, will change D and E registers to STATE_READY and ERROR_NONE.
  - 0x0003 : **QUERY_MEDIA** :
    Sets A register with the CHS value of the floppy geometry